AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 3. Connect the Transit GW to AWS VGW
 -------------------------------------

+Before executing this step, a VGW must have already been created.

+Select the VGW ID in the drop down menu, Customer gateway will be automatically created as the result of this step.

-This step builds a site2cloud IPSEC tunnel with VGW and establishes a BGP session with VGW to exchange routes between on-prem and the cloud.
-Note you just need to select the VGW ID in the drop down menu, Customer gateway will be automatically created as the result of this step.
+This step automatically builds a site2cloud IPSEC tunnel with VGW and establishes a BGP session with VGW to exchange routes between on-prem and the cloud.

 .. important::

+ You are responsible for building the connection between VGW and on-prem.
+The connection is either over Internet, over Direct Connect or both.

  We support two patterns of connections: Detached VGW and Attached VGW.
 Attached VGW is only allowed if VGW and Transit GWs are in different VPCs.